-Maximizing your medical benefits should be at the top of your end of the year to-do list!
-It’s easy to start focusing on 2020 as open enrollment gears up.
-But reviewing your 2019 medical benefits may prevent you from accidentally leaving some money behind.
+Maximizing your medical benefits should be at the top of your end-of-the-year list!
+It’s easy to start focusing on 2024 as open enrollment gears up.
+But reviewing your 2023 medical benefits may prevent you from accidentally leaving some money behind.

 Have you and your dependents used your preventative services coverage?

 Depending on your health plan, you may have a set of preventative services – such as check-ups, screenings and routine immunizations – that are 100 percent covered.
 For women, your mammogram screening and OB-GYN exam might be covered.
-If you’re on Medicare, your annual wellness visit might be available at no cost to you.
+If you’re on Medicare, your annual wellness visit may also be available at no cost to you.

 Make the most of your deductibles and out-of-pocket maximums.

-It’s still important to get an estimate on your out-of-pocket costs before scheduling any appointments.
+However, it’s important to get an estimate on your out-of-pocket costs before scheduling any appointments.
 Services might have co-pays or coinsurance until you reach your out-of-pocket maximum, or the amount you pay for medical services in a calendar year.

 Have you put your tax-free dollars to work?

 In additional to reviewing your medical insurance coverage, don’t forget about the money you already have to pay for medical expenses.

 If you have a Flexible Spending Account (FSA) with any money left, use it before you lose it.
 Your FSA dollars have a shelf life and balances won’t carry over from year to year.
 Thus, it’s important to check your plan and review what eligible expenses are covered.